 In short, Us vs. Them – the classic formula for every conflict since the beginning of time.

-We believe only love can dispel hate.
+We believe (as the Dhammapada does) that only love dispels hate.

 That’s why we exist.